 While opiates are prescribed to relieve acute pain, prolonged use can lead to opiate addiction (opioid addiction) and abuse.
-Common opioids include prescription painkillers such as dilaudid, oxycodone, hydrocodone and fentanyl, as well the illicit drug heroin.
-Opiate addiction (including opioid addiction) is the leading cause of the drug overdose in the United States, with an estimated 20,101 deaths due to prescription painkillers and 12,990 deaths due to heroin use in 2015.
+Common opioids include prescription painkillers such as dilaudid, oxycodone, hydrocodone and fentanyl, as well as the illicit drug heroin.
+Opiate addiction (including opioid addiction) is the leading cause of the drug overdose in the United States, with 47,600 deaths attributed to prescription and illicit opioids in 2017.
 Opiate addiction is a disease that has destroyed the lives and families of millions.
-While there is no cure for opiate addiction, this disease can be treated in drug addiction rehabilitation, or drug rehab.
+While there is no cure for opiate addiction, this disease can be treated in drug addiction rehabilitation or drug rehab.

 The Sumerians first cultivated the opium poppy plant, or Papaver somniferum, in 3,400 B.C.
 They referred to it as the “joy plant,” and the wonder drug was soon passed around the world as merchants learned of its multiple uses.
-Opium was not only used to relieve pain, for which it is still used today, but it was also used to induce sleep and give relief to the bowels.
+Opium was not only used to relieve pain, but it was also used to induce sleep and relieve bowel issues.
 Opiates are also frequently used to treat coughs.

-Doctors have been extracting a variety of active substances out of opium for medical purposes for many years.
+Opium byproducts have been used for medical purposes for many years.
 These ingredients occur naturally in the sap of the opium poppy.
 Natural derivatives of the opium poppy plant are called opiates.
-Opiates can be manipulated further synthetically.
+Opiates can be further manipulated synthetically.
 Such man-made opiates are called opioids.
-Collectively, these opiate and opioid derivatives of the poppy plant include morphine, codeine, oxycodone and heroin.
+Collectively, these opiate and opioid derivatives of the poppy plant include morphine, codeine, oxycodone and heroin, among other opioid drugs.

-While there is no major difference in the effectiveness of the drugs, opioids are synthetic or partly synthetic drugs that are made in similar processes as opiates.
-In opioids, the active ingredients are synthesized by chemical processes.
-However, the two terms are often used interchangeably.
+While there is no major difference in the effectiveness of the drugs, opioids are synthetic or partly synthetic drugs that act similarly to opiates.
+With opioids, the active ingredients are synthesized by chemical processes.
+However, because they are similar in how they affect the body and brain, the terms opiate and opioid are often used interchangeably.

-Nearly as long as the drug has existed, it’s been used both medicinally and abusively to get high.
-Opiates exist on the drug market in a few different forms — as prescription pharmaceuticals (morphine, codeine, methadone, etc.), and illicit street drugs (heroin, opium, etc).
+For almost as long as opiates have existed, they have been used for both medicinal and recreational (i.e., to get high) purposes.
+Opiates exist on the drug market in a few different forms: as prescription pharmaceuticals (morphine, codeine, methadone, etc.), and illicit street drugs (heroin, opium, etc).

-All of these drugs can be abused, potentially leading to opiate addiction (opioid addiction), even if they are prescriptions.
-If you listen to drug dealers and opiate abusers speak, they may refer to all of these drugs using slang terms.
-These street names help evade police attention.
-Some of the street names for a variety of opiates include:
+All of these drugs can be abused, potentially leading to opiate addiction (opioid addiction), even if they are prescription medications.
+People frequently refer to opioids using slang words and phrases to evade police attention.
+Some of the street names for a variety of opiates and opioids include:

 - Nose drops